-The Adolescent Development and Preventive Treatment program (ADAPT) is a research clinic associated with the department of Psychology and Neuroscience at the University of Colorado, Boulder.
+The Adolescent Development and Preventive Treatment program (ADAPT) is a research clinic associated with the Department of Psychology and Department of Psychiatry at Northwestern University.

-The program is funded by an R01 Grant from the National Institute of Mental Health (NIMH), and funds from the University of Colorado.
+The program is funded by the National Institute of Mental Health (NIMH) and pilot funds from Northwestern University.

 The purpose of ADAPT is: